meyermarcel/icm/docs/icm_generate.md

   $HOME/.icm/data/owner.csv

 are used.
-Owners can be updated by 'icm update --help' command.
+Owners can be updated by 'icm download-owners --help' command.

 Equipment category ID 'U' is used for every generated container number.